rogeryeosgit/QTProject/README.md

 - Meddled with the DB abit.
 Drop database by db.dropDatabase() after using it.
 - interesting that "unqiue" for MongoDB doesn't check for uniqueness initially.
 Workarounds https://mongoosejs.com/docs/faq.html#unique-doesnt-work
 - db.users.createIndex({"email":1}) manually create index for mongodb for email in ascending order
+- Having some problems getting MongoDB to recognize unique id as an email